 The criminal defense attorneys at The Davis Law Group, P.C. represent clients on a variety of criminal charges including battery in the Chicago Area and throughout Illinois.
 Battery charges are frequently prosecuted courtrooms throughout Illinois.
-Of course, those arrested for battery or any criminal offense should contact an attorney immediately to discuss the specifics of their case and develop the proper legal strategy.
+Of course, those arrested for battery should contact a battery attorney immediately to discuss the specifics of their case and develop the proper legal strategy.

 Battery offenses can range from minor offensive contact to those that involve bodily harm.
 Either way, all types of simple battery charges are Class A misdemeanors and can lead to county jail time.
 Battery carries a maximum penalty of up to 1 year in jail and a fine not to exceed $2,500.
 Because battery is classified as a violent offense, if an individual is sentenced to jail, then under Illinois law, whatever jail sentence the Court imposes will actually be served.
 In other words, there is no day-for-day credit for those found guilty of this offense and sentenced to county jail.

 Other available, and more common, sentences for those who have little to no criminal history are court supervision (a non-conviction disposition) and sentences such as conditional discharge and probation (which both result in the entry of a conviction).
 Other penalties may include community service (i.e. SWAP) or anger management.